Why did you apply to study MA Interpreting and Translating?

 How would describe your experience on the course?

 'I had a wonderful time!
 It was certainly one of the most challenging years I’ve had in education, but the whole experience was really positive.
 Interpreting certainly pushed my multi-tasking skills to the limit, but I can see the improvements I made and feel I’ve learnt a lot about myself in the process.
 Interpreting requires you to work closely with people in your group and getting to know my course mates has been a highlight.

 'Furthermore, translation was just as great as it was during my undergraduate programme.
 It was a lot of fun and the variety of texts made it really interesting - from a scientific piece on toxic algae to a humorous article with lots of bread puns!
-Additionally, I really enjoyed the public speaking module in the first semester.
+Additionally, I really enjoyed the public speaking unit in the first semester.
 It was extremely helpful in improving our presentation skills not only for interpreting, but for other situations in life.
 Writing speeches each week became one of my favourite activities!

 'I think the teaching is brilliant, both in terms of imparting knowledge and also being supportive of students.
 The support of my tutor and teachers made a big difference to me.
 I can’t recommend the course enough.'